amytakeuchi/Fintech-Product-Analytics/README.md

 ### H2 — Inactivity & Reactivation

-> **Among cards entering an observed inactivity episode, does the probability of reactivation decline as inactivity duration increases, and is approximately 30 days a meaningful intervention threshold?**
+> **Among cards observed to still be inactive at day 10, the probability of reactivating within the next N days is materially lower than for cards observed to still be inactive at day 5.
+(Day 30 will be examined as a secondary/extended landmark to check whether the effect strengthens further out.)**

+**Finding:**
+-

 **Why this matters:** A lifecycle team needs to know when inactivity becomes actionable.
 Rather than arbitrarily defining 30 days as "inactive," this analysis treats inactivity as a **time-to-reactivation problem**.